 You take a remedy pill or “pellet”, drop it in a cup of water, take a sip, and that’s all there is to it!
 The next thing you know, you’re well!
 (Especially if the case is acute.
 Chronic cases might take a while.)

-Whatever a substance can cause, the homeopathic version of that can cure!
+Whatever a substance can cause, the homeopathic remedy made from that substance can cure!
 If snake venom causes hemorrhaging, then homeopathic snake venom stops hemorrhaging!
 If poison ivy causes itching, then homeopathic poison ivy stops itching!
 If coffee keeps you up all night, then homeopathic coffee is good for insomnia!
-I could go on and on with these examples!
+Do you get it now?

 (“I don’t get it!
 What would you give for a burn, something that causes a fire?
 It sounds crazy!
 Doesn’t it make more sense to put ice on it?”)
 I address this question on the homepage of my website: ElaineLewis.hpathy.com.
 Suffice it to say that it has to do with a phenomenon called “rebound”, which is what your body does when the soothing effects of the ice wear off—namely, the complaint rebounds like a spring that you’ve held down by force and then suddenly let go of.

-All that’s left to do is figure out which remedy you resemble the most, and that’s the purpose of the interview and the questionnaire!
+We need to figure out which remedy you and/or your complaint resemble the most, and that’s the purpose of the homeopathic interview and the questionnaire!

-I take online cases, so, the questionnaire gives me the information I need about your case but also about you as a person–your nature, likes and dislikes, etc. because in homeopathy, we are looking for just one thing: a remedy whose “profile” matches you!
+I take online cases, so, the questionnaire gives me the information I need about you–your nature, likes and dislikes, etc. because in homeopathy, we are looking for just one thing: a remedy whose “profile” matches you!
 We call this “constitutional prescribing”, as distinct from “acute prescribing” where different information is sought.